ch-muhammad-adil/flutter-plugin-circular_profile_avatar/README.md

               showInitialTextAbovePicture: true, // setting it true will show initials text above profile picture, default false
               )
         )

+If you want to use AssetImage or any other resource than just pass that to Child parameter.
+It will be shown at priority.

+        CircularProfileAvatar(
+                        '',
+                        child: FlutterLogo(),
+                        borderColor: Colors.purpleAccent,
+                        borderWidth: 5,
+                        elevation: 2,
+                        radius: 50,
+                      ),

 If this project help you reduce time to develop, you can give me a cup of coffee :)